WAIVER OF LIABILITY

-- A team can start play with 3 players (1 woman minimum).
+- A team may play with 3 players (1 woman minimum) if necessary.

 - Matches will start at their scheduled time.

-- If enough players to start a game arrive between 10 and 15 minutes after the scheduled start time, the remaining 2 games will be played as scheduled.
+- If enough players to start a game arrive between 5 and 10 minutes after the scheduled start time, the remaining 2 games will be played as scheduled.